 Elegantly designed by one of the most prominent names in silversmithing, this exceptional silver centerpiece by Paul Storr is perhaps the finest single candelabrum ever made by the famed silversmith.
 Profusely cast and chased with a blend of Neoclassical and Rococo Revival elements, this work of art features exquisite harvest motifs that are perfectly suited to the dining table.
 Shell, scroll and acanthus ornaments drape the piece, while incredibly detailed lion heads grace the feet of this astonishing specimen of English silver.

 Revered among history's finest silversmiths, Storr is credited with perfecting the works, styles and designs of the Regency period.
-His legacy is a remarkable body of work that spans over several stylistic periods with far-reaching influences.
-From his Neoclassical masterpieces to his exuberant, Rococo Revival vessels, Storr imparted a level of craftsmanship and superior quality that has seldom been matched since.
+His legacy is a remarkable body of work that spans several stylistic periods with far-reaching influences.
+From his Neoclassical masterpieces to his exuberant Rococo Revival vessels, Storr imparted a level of craftsmanship and superior quality that has seldom been matched since.

 Hallmarked Paul Storr, London, 1815

 27 5/8" high x 20 1/8" wide x 20 1/8" deepClick here to view a video of this item.